ileathan/Que.js/README.md

 });
 que.add(function(data, next) {
   data.msg += ' FOUR';
-   if(once) { once = false; next(-2); }
+   // You can go backwards in the que. if(once) { once = false; next(-2); }
-   else next(1);
+   // You can go forwards in the que. else next(1);
 });
 que.add(function(data, next) {